Mihalg/Vifit/README.md

-# 🥗 VitaFit
+# 🥗 ViFit

-**VitaFit** is a web application designed for dietitians and their clients.
+**ViFit** is a web application designed for dietitians and their clients.
 It helps manage nutrition plans, track progress, and streamline collaboration between professionals and patients.

 ## ✨ Features

 - Account registration and login for dietitians and clients
 - Patient management dashboard for dietitians
 - Input and review of patients' health data
-- Custom meal plans and workout schedules
+- Generating custom meal plans with AI
 - Progress tracking with interactive charts (e.g., weight, BMI)
 - Clean, responsive, and accessible UI